-This is part 2 of a series we’re doing every Monday through the month of July.
+This is part 2 of a series, this week on knowing when, like Joseph from the Bible, it’s time to flee from temptation.
 You can find part 1 here.

 It’s the most cliché of movie moments: a [protagonist/love interest/expendable character] is going about their routine unaware that a [monster/masked killer/sentient kitchen appliance] is lurking nearby.
 As the threat comes nearer you start squirming.
 You want the person to get up, turn around, run away (out the front door, not upstairs!!).
 You want the person to ACT!
 If only they could see the danger they’re in!

 This situation describes so many marriages, with one or both spouses going through their daily routines, unaware that there’s a danger lurking nearby.
 Last week I mentioned that in 1 in 4 marriages at least one spouse is cheating, and yet so many people think “sure, but that won’t happen to me!”
 The reality is every marriage is vulnerable, and many marriages have the monster of unfaithfulness lurking closer than they think.

 I’m not suggesting we all live in fear, suspicion or jealousy.
 Rather, to go back to the movie example, if a character is in danger what they need to do is flee!
 Get out of there!
 Quickly!
 This is exactly what Paul advises in 2 Timothy 2:22, telling us to “flee sexual temptation.”
 But avoiding an affair isn’t as simple as saying “am I being tempted to cheat right now?”
 We have to spot the warning signs before those moments happen.
 Imagine these signs as the creepy movie soundtrack that kicks in when the danger is getting near – when you see them, it’s time to run.
 So here are some questions to ask yourself, and some tips as to what running looks like.